| Title: | Frequency Distribution Tables, Histograms and Polygons |

 required to be generic. |

-returns a numeric vector containing the value of the median of the fdt
+var.fdt returns a numeric vector containing the value of the variance of the fdt.

 Faria, J. C.